Levin College of Law

 Professor Katz received her Ph.D. in History from Harvard University and her B.A., M.A., and J.D. from the University of Virginia.
 After law school, she clerked for Judge J. Frederick Motz on the United States District Court for the District of Maryland.
 She then worked as a litigation associate at Covington & Burling in Washington, D.C.
 At Covington, she represented clients in matters including white-collar crime and legal ethics at the trial and appellate levels and advised global technology companies regarding data privacy laws and compliance with electronic surveillance requests from U.S. and foreign law enforcement agencies.
 Professor Katz also participated in Covington’s six-month pro bono rotation at Neighborhood Legal Services Program, where she represented low-income residents of D.C. in divorce, custody, and child support cases.

-Professor Katz is a member of the Board of Directors of the American Society for Legal History, and she is a book review editor for the American Journal of Legal History.
+Professor Katz is a member of the Board of Directors of the American Society for Legal History and a Trustee of the Florida Supreme Court Historical Society.
+She is a former book review editor for the American Journal of Legal History.

 Education